pelazas/tsbuddy/README.md

 ## How it Works

-The project follows a pipeline structure, where each step is handled by a specific agent:
+The project follows a pipeline structure, where each step is handled by a specific tool:

-1.  **User Input (`agents/user_input_agent.py`):** Processes the user's natural language query to extract the essential information for a product search.
+1.  **User Input:** The user is prompted to describe the product they are looking for.

-2.  **Product Scraping (`scrapers/scrape_products.py`):** Takes the parsed user query and searches for products on Amazon, scraping the search results to get a list of products, including their titles, prices, and URLs.
+2.  **Product Scraping (`tools/scrapers/scrape_amazon_tool.py`):** Takes the user's query and searches for products on Amazon, scraping the search results to get a list of products, including their titles, prices, and URLs.

-3.  **Evaluation (`agents/evaluation_agent.py`):** Takes the scraped product information and uses a large language model (LLM) to analyze it, assigning a quality score from 1 to 10 based on the product's price, specifications, and ratings.
+3.  **Product Evaluation:** The scraped product information is then evaluated by a large language model (LLM) to assign a quality score from 1 to 10 based on the product's price, specifications, and ratings.

-4.  **Formatting (`agents/formatting_agent.py`):** Takes the evaluated products and formats them into a clear and readable format, adding a title and a summary of the results.
+4.  **Data Formatting (`tools/formatting_tool.py`):** The evaluated products are formatted to be saved to a database.

 5.  **Database Storage (`database.py`):** The formatted products are then saved to a MongoDB database.

 6.  **Execution (`main.py`):** The `main.py` script orchestrates the entire pipeline.
-It calls the user input agent, the scraping agent, the evaluation agent, the formatting agent, and the database module in sequence.
+It calls the scraping tool, the evaluation logic, the formatting tool, and the database module in sequence.
 Finally, it prints the formatted results.

 ## Project Structure